telehash/telehash.github.io/v3/README.md

 * [telehash-js](https://github.com/telehash/node-telehash/tree/v3)
 * [telehash-c](https://github.com/telehash/telehash-c/tree/v3).

-### DHT to Mesh
+### Public DHT vs Private Mesh

-V3 no longer includes a Kademlia-based Distributed Hash Table and is instead is a simple full mesh end-to-end encrypted protocol that requires mutual explicit trust to establish any connection, with optional support for p2p routing coordination.
+V2 included both a public DHT and private mesh networking which made it more difficult to understand, implement, and trust.
+There is now a clear separation of this functionality, the Kademlia-based Distributed Hash Table is split out into it's own project called [dotPublic](https://github.com/quartzjer/dotPublic) and v3 no longer includes a DHT, it is focused on being a simple full mesh (p2p) end-to-end encrypted protocol that requires mutual explicit trust to establish any connection.

-The changes during 2013/2014 for v2 to focus on privacy have created a tension between the desire to have zero metadata exposed and how a DHT uses many peers to coordinate activities.
-The mission to provide easy *private* communication tools is paramount, and no identifying information should be visible to any untrusted entity by default.
-Reducing the scope of telehash is also intended to increase it's compatibility with other decentralized private networking tools like I2P/Tor and so that it can be used easily within existing encrypted transports like TLS and WebRTC.

-A DHT is a useful tool to provide functionality using *large* numbers of decentralized nodes, and our focus for v3 is to enable private communication between *small* numbers of *trusted* nodes.
-As the number of nodes increases, so does the risk of surveillance of which nodes are communicating.
+The changes during 2013/2014 for v2 to add more privacy created a tension between the desire to have zero metadata exposed and how a DHT uses many peers to coordinate activities.
+A DHT is a useful tool to provide functionality using *large* numbers of distributed nodes, and the focus for v3 is to enable private communication between *small* numbers of *trusted* nodes.
+As the number of nodes increases, so does the risk of automated surveillance of which nodes are communicating.

-Part of the v3 implementation work will be to demonstrate using some of the other [distributed networking](https://github.com/redecentralize/alternative-internet) platforms along with telehash for applications that require a public shared hashname directory that the DHT in v2 was being used for.
+The mission to provide easy *private* communication tools is paramount, and no identifying information should be visible to any untrusted entity without an explicit decision to do so.
+Separating the DHT from the scope is also intended to increase v3's compatibility with other private networking tools like I2P, Tor, TLS, and WebRTC, [and more](https://github.com/redecentralize/alternative-internet).